openrails/openrails/Source/Documentation/Manual/appendices.rst

 The advantages of using “SPEED” signals over speedposts are :

-- “SPEED” signals can be scripted, and can therefor be conditional, e.g. a speed restrictions in only set on approach to a junction if a restricted route is set through that junction.
+- “SPEED” signals can be scripted, and can therefore be conditional, e.g. a speed restrictions in only set on approach to a junction if a restricted route is set through that junction.
 - “SPEED” signals can set a state according to their setting, and this state can be seen by a preceeding signal.
 This can be used to set up variable speed warning signs.

 A “SPEED” signalhead can be part of a signal which also contains other heads, but for clarity of operation